 To enable the content security policy directive, you will need to add a response header to your site.
 Here is an example: ‘Content-Security-Policy-Report-Only: default-src https: ‘unsafe-inline’ ‘unsafe-eval’; report-URL https://example.com/reportingEndpoint’.
 There are also other directives that can be added, such as the ‘upgrade insecure requests’ directive which will make the browser attempt to upgrade any insecure URLs before making any network requests.

 For example, if an image contains an insecure URL, the browser would request a secure URL for the image, ensuring the user does not come across mixed content issues.
 This will work if you have made sure prior that an HTTPS image URL exists for that specific image.
 As well as this directive, there are many more which can even block any mixed content.
 To choose the right one for you, there is great documentation on such content security policies.

-In conclusion, it is highly important to remove and maintain any mixed content issues for many reasons, including user experience, search engine optimisation, performance and more.
-The solution to how these issues are fixed and maintained is also going to be different in regards to complexity and time required, depending on the size of the site, cms and more.
+It’s highly important to remove and maintain any mixed content issues for many reasons, including user experience, search engine optimisation, performance and more.
+The solution to how these issues are fixed and maintained is also going to be different in regards to complexity and time required, depending on the size of the site, CMS and more.